 Figure 5.2.2.2-1 shows a protocol segment view in which the MQTT server is located independently from the oneM2M nodes.
-In this scenario, all oneM2M nodes (ADN, ASN, MN, IN) include one or more MQTT clients.
-MQTT servers exist independently, which means the servers are located outside of the nodes.
+In this scenario, all oneM2M nodes (ADN, ASN, MN, IN) include a MQTT client.
+MQTT servers exists independently, which means the servers are located outside of the nodes.